Novica Antić: Union official

 In an August 2020 interview, Antić described the military as having become completely politicized and subordinated to Aleksandar Vulin.
-In February 2022, he said that the Serbian army was facing the greatest personnel crisis in its history.
+Two years later, he said that the Serbian army was facing the greatest personnel crisis in its history.

+An administrative court overturned the decision against Antić in February 2023 and ordered the tribunal to begin a new procedure.
+In July of the same year, Antić published an open letter to Serbian president Aleksandar Vučić warning of a "catastrophically bad situation in the Serbian army."
+As a result of writing this letter, he was expelled from the Serbian military on 26 July.
+He once again challenged the legality of this decision and said that it was grounded in the military leadership's intolerance of the VSS.

+Antić was detained and subsequently arrested on suspicion of embezzlement in early 2024.
+Soon afterward, the website Politico, citing an unspecified western intelligence briefing, alleged that Antić was a "Russian agent of influence" who had worked with the Russian Federal Security Service to spread a pro-Russia narrative in the institutions of the European Union.
+This claim was reported by other media sources.
+The news magazine Vreme later questioned Politico's story, saying no evidence had been provided of collusion with Russian espionage and that, from the available evidence, Antić's meetings with European Union representatives had only been to discuss union issues.

+On 14 March 2024, Antić was removed as VSS leader.
+Two months later, he submitted lawsuits against forty-eight media outlets, accusing them of carrying out "an orchestrated campaign to criminalize him" by failing to seek his comment on accusations against him and, in some cases, refusing to print his refutations.

+In 2025, Novica was indicted for embezzling union money worth over 60 million dinars.

 Political activities

-Antic joined with Democratic Party of Serbia (Demokratska stranka Srbije, DSS) leader Miloš Jovanović and others to create the METLA 2000 political alliance at the end of 2019.
-He indicated that he did so as an individual, as the VSS is a non-partisan organization.
+Antic joined forces with Democratic Party of Serbia (DSS) leader Miloš Jovanović and others to create the METLA 2020 political alliance at the end of 2019.
+He clarified that he did so as an individual, as the VSS is a non-partisan organization.

 He appeared in the second position on METLA 2020's electoral list in the 2020 Serbian parliamentary election.
 The list did not cross the electoral threshold to win representation in the assembly.
 He also received the largely symbolic next-to-last position on the alliance's list for the Kragujevac city assembly in the concurrent 2020 Serbian local elections.
-This list, as well, did not cross the electoral threshold.
+This list did not cross the threshold either.

 In September 2020, Antić indicated that the METLA 2020 alliance had run its course and no longer existed.

+In November 2024, Novica Antić publicly announced that he is a member of the initiative to establish the Workers' Party, together with the president of the Sloga trade union Željko Veselinović.
+At the beginning of April 2025, he announced that he was leaving this initiative.